 Plan F also covers your big costs if you are admitted as an inpatient in the hospital or a skilled nursing facility.
 Your Medicare benefits cover these costs under Part A, but most people are taken by surprise when they see the per-benefit-period deductible.
 Plan F is one of these insurance plans that protect enrollees from these high out-of-pocket expenses.

 NOTE: There is also a High-Deductible Plan F. It has all of the same features and benefits as the normal plan, but you pay all costs until the annual deductible is met.
 The deductible changes annually.
 For more information, visit Medicare.gov.

 What is Excluded From Medicare Plan F?

-Plan F does not cover vision, dental, a variety of services that help people with their medical and non-medical needs over a period of time.
-Long-term care can be provided at home, in the community, or in various types of facilities, including..., hearing aids, or private nursing services.
-These benefits are common in Medicare Advantage plans, however, a Plan F policy can’t cover them because they are not covered by Original Medicare.
+Plan F does not cover vision, dental, long-term care, hearing aids, or private nursing services.
+These benefits are common in Medicare Advantage plans.
+However, a Plan F policy can’t cover them because Original Medicare does not cover them.
 Additionally, Plan F does not cover prescription drug costs either.
 For this, you will need a Part D Plan.

 How Much Does Medicare Plan F Cost?

 Costs vary from person to person.
 The price of a Medicare Plan F policy is determined based on your age, location, gender, and use of tobacco.
 National averages are around $300 per month, but in many areas, rates start as low as $125 per month.
 For the high deductible version, you may pay as little as $68.
 Health insurance companies will be able to help you determine eligibility and costs for the different Medigap policies.